 Before her shopping trip, we spent some time meal planning to determine just how much food we would need.
 She suggested we stick to recipes that used cheaper ingredients and local produce that was in season.
 We incorporated recipes that used both fresh produce and dry goods like rice, beans, and pasta.
 We also bought plenty of meat and frozen vegetables to thaw as needed.
 It was important to both of us the spend our money wisely and not waste any food.

 The total damage was just under $500 dollars.
 This included everything we would need for two people for two weeks.
-This was not only for groceries, but also toiletries and cleaning supplies as well.
-When compared to the cost of food deliveries for two weeks, this was a huge savings.
+This was not only for groceries but also for toiletries and cleaning supplies as well.
+When compared to the cost of food deliveries for two weeks, this was a huge saving.

 The Entertainment Budget

 The last consideration for our quarantine budget was entertainment expenses.
-Neither of us have any exorbitant hobbies or expensive tastes, so this figure was very low.
-Beyond the cost of a Netflix subscription, art supplies and enough wine for two weeks, we spent virtually nothing.
+Neither of us has any exorbitant hobbies or expensive tastes, so this figure was very low.
+Beyond the cost of a Netflix subscription, art supplies, and enough wine for two weeks, we spent virtually nothing.